Puyallup Playcare Center is a non-profit child

 We transport to and from school in three 15 passenger vans.

 Two meals and two snacks are served to the children each day.
 We are a participant in the Child Adult Care Food Program (CACFP).

 8:00-8:30 a.m. for Preschool Children

 3:30 to 4:15 p.m. for School-Age

 All meals and snacks are balanced according to CACFP requirements.
 We attempt to serve fresh fruits and vegetables along with homemade dishes rather than prepared foods.

 We have an annual registration fee of $50.
 There is also a $6 early release fee, $5 over 10/hour day fee.
 There is a $3 a minute late pick-up fee.

 It may be necessary for incoming children to be placed on our waiting list as our classrooms are often full.
 Our office staff will contact incoming families on the waiting list when an opening is available.
 We also welcome incoming families to call 253.848.4232 occasionally to check on their status on the waiting list.

 When a spot becomes open, we request that families tour the center to view the classroom, meet the teachers and learn about our policies.
-A meeting with the Director or Assistant Director will also take place so that any concerns or questions you may have can be answered at that time.
-It is our opportunity for us to learn more about your child so that we can offer the best care possible.
+Please feel free to ask about any concerns or questions you may have.
+It is your opportunity to learn as much as you need to know about the care we offer.

 The Department of Early Learning requires that all enrollment paperwork, including immunization dates and medical needs paperwork, must be complete before the child may begin care.
 If you have questions please contact our office staff to help you through the process.